All Products

 Note

-In most cases, the default settings of these parameters ensure acceptable latency while maintaining accuracy.
-You can adjust them per request to better fit your use case.
-However, increasing their values may increase query latency.
+In most cases, these default parameters ensure low latency while maintaining high accuracy.
+You can adjust them for specific requests, but be aware that higher values can increase query latency.

-• If the specified vector index does not exist, (empty array) is returned.
+• If the specified vector index does not exist, the command returns an (empty array).

 Run the following commands in advance: